radian628/unofficial-desmos-wiki/src/misc/things-desmos-cant-do-yet.md

 layout: base.liquid
 ---

 There are a lot of things that seem like they _should_ be possible in Desmos, but aren't.
-These are listed below, along with explanations as to why they don't work andn (in some cases) partial fixes.
+These are listed below, along with explanations as to why they don't work and (in some cases) partial fixes.

 ## Recursion and/or Iteration